Meta Ads vs Google Ads — Which One Should You Use?

 Targeting & audience

-Meta: demographic, location, interests, behaviors, connections, custom audiences (website visitors, app users), and lookalikes.
-Great for audience creation and layered targeting.
+Meta: , location, interests, behaviors, connections, custom audiences (website traveler , app users), and lookalikes.
+Great for audience creation and stratified targeting.

-Google: keyword targeting for Search, in-market audiences for intent-based targeting, remarketing lists, custom intent and audience segments.
-Display network gives placement and contextual targeting.
+Google: keyword targeting for Search, in-market audiences for intent-based targeting, retargeting lists, custom intent and audience portion.
+Display network gives position and contextual targeting.

 Ad formats & creative